 Conclusion and Future directions

 Through the following lines will be presented an overview of the work developed in this thesis.
 The objectives were defined in Chapter 1 that intended to guide the path of the study.
 For these objectives it will be described which ones were achieved and which ones were not, describing also the problems and difficulties found during the development and research.
-Similarly, this will also bring to attention some possible future directions that were found to be good proposals to continue this study, and some areas in which the author thinks this project might be useful.
+Similarly, this will also bring to attention some possible future research topics, where achievements addressed by this work can constitute a solid basis.

 7.1 Research Contributions